 A CMA is a report prepared by a real estate agent providing data comparing your property to similar properties in the marketplace.

-The next step is for the agent to obtain data on comparable properties.
+The agent will then obtain data on comparable properties.
 This data is usually available through MLS (Multiple Listing Service), but a qualified agent will also know of properties that are on the market or have sold without being part of the MLS.
 This will give the agent an idea how much your property is worth in the current market.
+The CMA process takes place before your home is listed for sale.
 Please note that the CMA is not an appraisal.
 An appraisal must be performed by a licensed appraiser.

 CMAs are not only for prospective sellers.
 Buyers should consider requesting a CMA for properties they are seriously looking at to determine whether the asking price is a true reflection of the current market.